Register your details to receive updates from the School of Business and Management

-Awarded by the Institute of Leadership & Management, this professional qualification is designed to develop your capability to influence, guide and develop those around you through the power of coaching.
+Awarded by the ILM, this professional qualification is designed to develop your capability to influence, guide and develop those around you through the power of coaching.

 This blended learning course offers a combination of online learning and study days allowing for home study with regular tutorial support and college-based lectures on key topics.
 You will learn to grow talent and encourage personal growth and responsibility for the benefit of your organisation.